Carrera-Dev-Consulting/wan/CONTRIBUTING.md

-# Welcome to Zombie Nom Nom 2D contributing guide <!-- omit in toc -->
+# Welcome to Wan contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [Zombie NomNom Deployment!!](https://consulting.gxldcptrick.dev/zombie-nomnom-2d/) :sparkles:.
+Any contribution you make will be reflected on [Wan Deployment!!](https://consulting.gxldcptrick.dev/wan/) :sparkles:.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.